NLaff/Lafferty.co-v2/content/reviews/bonsai.md

 ![Bonsai Contract Step 3](/uploads/bonsai_contract_step3.png)

 Then you enter your rates.
 It could be a flat fee, hourly, per word, per day, or many other options.
-You can also define a depoist, recommended for new clients without prior good payment history, and if there is a late fee or not.
+You can also define a deposit, recommended for new clients without prior good payment history, and if there is a late fee or not.

 ![Bonsai Contract Payment Options](/uploads/bonsai_contract_payment.png)